Last Updated on April 6, 2026

 Cost: €55 – €75

-Values: sustainable materials, GOTS certified, Oeko-Tex Standard 100 certified fabrics, production transparency
+Values: sustainable materials, GOTS certified organic cotton, Oeko-Tex Standard 100 certified fabrics, production transparency

 Size range: S – XXL